determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

 ***********************

 -  AMD/ROCm support is available only with Singularity containers.
-While Determined does add the proper PodMan arguments to enable ROCm GPU support, the capabilities have not yet been verified.
+While Determined does add the proper Podman arguments to enable ROCm GPU support, the capabilities have not yet been verified.

 -  Launching experiments with ``slot_type: rocm``, may fail with the error ``RuntimeError: No HIP GPUs are available``.
 Ensure that the compute nodes are providing ROCm drivers and libraries